Last Updated on May 17, 2026 by Ryan Roberts

 • Material customer, financing, and strategic partnership documents.

-These are the categories where delay tends to compound.
+These are the categories where delay compounds.
 If ownership, authority, or core economics are unclear, later transactions get slower and more expensive because your lawyer is no longer just advising.
+They are also cleaning up the record while someone on the other side is already waiting.

 What can sometimes wait